 USAA Personal Loan Review

-USAA has a unique origin story.
-In 1922, 25 Army officers founded the company when working together to insure one another’s vehicles.
-Since then, USAA has gone on to serve military members, veterans and their families with various financial products and services, including personal loans ranging from $1,000 to $100,000.
+USAA Bank offers military members, veterans and their families with various financial products and services, including personal loans ranging from $2,500 to $100,000.
+Here’s what you need to know.

 • Flexible loan terms: Borrowers can take out loans with repayment terms as short as 12 months or as long as 84 months; however, your repayment terms will depend on the amount you borrow and your creditworthiness.